 Portland Ukulele Association Dedicated to the fun and fellowship of ukulele playing since 2002!
 First Sundays, 1:30 – 3:30, Parish Hall

 Southeast Portland Tool Library SE Portland residents over the age of 18 may sign up for free membership, and check out a tool for one week from this extensive library.
 Open on the corner of Harrison St and 28th Place on Tuesdays from 5:30-7:00 pm and Saturdays from 9-2pm

 TaborGrass A weekly group lesson and jam session for beginning and intermediate bluegrass players.
 Saturdays in Parish Hall: beginning class 10 – 1, intermediate class from 1 – 4, $10

 Theophilus Church We practice three things: Tents, Tables, and Tears.
 Tents are our public gatherings where we come together to pray, worship, celebrate Communion, and learn from the Scriptures on Sundays.
 Tables are smaller communities that eat together to build friendship, practice love, and embody hospitality throughout the week.
 Tears are our communities’ local efforts at compassionate service where God is already at work such as practicing servant-hood, contributing to the life of our city, and seeking justice for the world.
 Sundays, Parish Hall & Sanctuary, 5pm

 upstARTpdx A new social enterprise that combats human trafficking through creative, income-generating opportunities, while promoting upcycling and environmental awareness.
-Spell our name backwards and you get “startup,” and that’s what we are.
+Switch it around and you get “startup,” and that’s what we are.
 We’re brand new and growing.

 Yoga & Movement Classes scheduled throughout the week at convenient times, for affordable prices, and with exceptional teachers.